Open-Cascade-SAS/OCCT/dox/dev_guides/debug/debug.md

 Steps to prepare dump of the object into json:

 1. Create method <b>DumpJson</b>.
-The method should accept the output steam and the depth for the fields dump.
+The method should accept the output stream and the depth for the fields dump.
 Depth, equal to zero means that only fields of this class should be dumped.
 Default value -1 means that whole tree of dump will be built recursively calling dump of all fields.

-2. Put into the first row of the method <b>DUMP_CLASS_BEGIN</b>.
+2. Put into the first row of the method <b>OCCT_DUMP_CLASS_BEGIN</b>.
 This macro creates a local variable, that will open Json structure on start, and close on exit from this method.

 3. Add several macro to store field values.